SophieOMongain/-Software-Quality-Assurance-groupCA/TaskEstimation.md

 # **Task Estimation in Scrum**

-**This section of the Software Quality Handbook outlines best practices for estimating tasks and user stories within a Scrum framework, with a focus on roles in agile teams and effective communication patterns.
-This approach ensures realistic sprint planning and continuous improvement.**
+This section of the **Software Quality Handbook** outlines best practices for estimating tasks and user stories within a Scrum framework.
+It emphasizes **agile team roles**, **effective communication**, **realistic sprint planning**, and **good vs. bad practices**.
+By following these guidelines, teams can improve their planning accuracy and continuously refine their development process.

 ---